Pantoprazole (as sodium sesquihydrate) delayed release tablets

 What is I-PANTOPRAZOLE used for

 I-PANTOPRAZOLE is used to treat and help heal duodenal and gastric ulcers.
 Depending on the position of the ulcer it is called a gastric or duodenal ulcer.
 A gastric ulcer occurs in the stomach.
 A duodenal ulcer occurs in the duodenum which is the tube leading out of the stomach.
+These can be caused in part by too much acid being made in the stomach.

 I-PANTOPRAZOLE may also be used to prevent ulcers associated with the use of non-steroidal anti-inflammatory drugs (NSAIDs).
 These are medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis (inflammation of the joints).